SamOutabrae/Sprocket/readme.md

 import discord
 from discord.ext import commands

-# Required function to specify the intents for this module
+# Specify the intents for this module
 def get_intents() -> discord.Intents:
     intents = discord.Intents.default()
     return intents

-# Required function to return a list of cogs for this module
+# Returns a list of cogs for this module
-def get_cogs(client: commands.Bot) -> list:
+def get_cogs(client: commands.Bot, directory: str) -> list:
     return [Core(client)]
 ```

+### Error Handling

+By default, all errors will be dealt with by the global error handler in the core module.
+This handler will not run if you provide a command or cog specific error handler.
+See py-cord's error handling for more details.